Based on CaptainLouis' template from the TES. I find that giving my classes repeated practice on these techniques builds confidence and competence.

 This is a Swift implimentation of $P Point-Cloud recognizer code.

 The algorithm was created by Radu-Daniel Vatavu, Lisa Anthony, Jacob O. Wobbrock.
-The pseudocode in their paper a n00b like me could make it work.
+The pseudocode in their paper is clear enough that even a n00b like me could make it work.

 Super happy about this one.
 This feels like the first proper bit of programming I've done and hopefully it might be useful to someone else.